electron/i18n/content/current/pt-BR/docs/api/app.md

 * `settings` Object
   * `openAtLogin` Boolean (optional) - `true` to open the app at login, `false` to remove the app as a login item.
 Defaults to `false`.
   * `openAsHidden` Boolean (optional) _macOS_ - `true` to open the app as hidden.
 Padrão sendo `false`.
 The user can edit this setting from the System Preferences so `app.getLoginItemSettings().wasOpenedAsHidden` should be checked when the app is opened to know the current value.
-This setting is not available on [MAS builds](../tutorial/mac-app-store-submission-guide.md).
+This setting is not available on [MAS builds][mas-builds].
   * `path` String (optional) _Windows_ - The executable to launch at login.
 Defaults to `process.execPath`.
   * `args` String[] (optional) _Windows_ - The command-line arguments to pass to the executable.
 Defaults to an empty array.
 Take care to wrap paths in quotes.
   * `enabled` Boolean (optional) _Windows_ - `true` will change the startup approved registry key and `enable / disable` the App in Task Manager and Windows Settings.
 Defaults to `true`.
   * `name` String (optional) _Windows_ - value name to write into registry.
 Defaults to the app's AppUserModelId().
 Define as opções de execução do aplicativo na inicialização do sistema.

-Para funcionar com o `autoUpdater` do Electron no Windows, o qual usa o [Squirrel](https://github.com/Squirrel/Squirrel.Windows), recomendamos definir o caminho de inicialização para Update.exe e passar a ele os argumentos que especificam o nome do seu aplicativo.
+To work with Electron's `autoUpdater` on Windows, which uses [Squirrel][Squirrel-Windows], you'll want to set the launch path to Update.exe, and pass arguments that specify your application name.
 Como por exemplo:

 ``` javascript
 const appFolder = path.dirname(process.execPath)